RetroAchievements/rcheevos/README.md

 * RC_RUNTIME_EVENT_ACHIEVEMENT_TRIGGERED (id=achievement id)
   All conditions for the achievement have been met and the user should be informed.
   NOTE: If `rc_runtime_reset` is called without deactivating the achievement, it may trigger again.
+* RC_RUNTIME_EVENT_ACHIEVEMENT_PRIMED (id=achievement id)
+  All non-trigger conditions for the achievement have been met.
+This typically indicates the achievement is a challenge achievement and the challenge is active.
 * RC_RUNTIME_EVENT_LBOARD_STARTED (id=leaderboard id, value=leaderboard value)
   The leaderboard's start condition has been met and the user should be informed that a leaderboard attempt has started.
 * RC_RUNTIME_EVENT_LBOARD_CANCELED (id=leaderboard id, value=leaderboard value)